 These snippets focus on specific datastore features: Blob Storage and Data Lake Gen2 connectivity, account key and service principal authentication, and Azure Files integration.
 They’re intentionally minimal rather than full ML pipeline configurations.

-The examples reference pre-existing infrastructure such as Azure Machine Learning workspace and resource group, storage accounts (Blob, Data Lake Gen2, Files), containers, filesystems, or file shares, and service principals with client credentials (for Gen2).
-They focus on registering storage rather than provisioning the underlying infrastructure.
+The examples reference pre-existing infrastructure such as Azure Machine Learning workspaces, Storage Accounts, Data Lake Gen2 accounts or Azure Files shares, service principals with appropriate permissions (for Gen2 example), and resource groups.
+They focus on registering the datastore rather than provisioning the underlying storage.

 To keep things focused, common datastore patterns are omitted, including: